-For questions about WA Cares exemptions, please call (833) 717-2273 and select option 3 or fill out the contact form on the WA Cares website to get a response by email.
+For questions about WA Cares exemptions, please call the Employment Security Department at (833) 717-2273 and select option 3 or fill out the contact form on the WA Cares website to get a response by email.
+Customer support is available Monday through Friday from 8:30 a.m. to 4:30 p.m.
+Pacific Time (closed weekends and state holidays).